eemclaughlin/indieProject/journal.md

 - View peer presentation 1 and give feedback (0:30)
 - View peer presentation 2 and give feedback (0:45)
 - Survey Gizmo for the Team Project (0:15)
+- Revamped database and implemented the changes (2:00)
+- Cleaned up all the code I have now and made sure it works (4:00)
+  - Added the javadocs and comments and removed sys out prints
+  - Implemented changes to restrict database result to the logged in user.

+### Week 13 ()
+-